wusai2333/trib/doc/labs.md

 (or "Tour") linked above.

 - Go code is organized into many separate *packages*.
-- Different from C/C++, when defining a *variable* or *constant*, the *type* of it is written after the variable name.
+- Unlike C/C++, when defining a *variable*, the *type* of it is written after the variable name.
 - Go language has pointers, but has no pointer arithmetic.
 For example, you cannot increase a pointer by 1 to point the next element in memory.
-- Go language has fixed length *arrays*, but most of the time, people use *slices*, which are sliced views of an underlying array that are often implicitly declared.
+- Go language has fixed length *arrays*, but most of the time people use *slices*, which are sliced views of an underlying array that are often implicitly declared.
 Slices feel very much like Python lists.
 - *maps* are built-in hash-based dictionaries.
 - A function can have multiple return values.
 - Exceptions are called `panic` and `recover`.
 However `panic` should only be used in dire cases.
-Error handling should be done with returned Error structs.
+Error handling should be done with returned `Error` structs.
-- `for` is the only loop keyword.
+- `for` is the only looping mechanism.
-- *Foreach* is implemented with `range` keyword.
+- *Foreach* is implemented with the `range` keyword.
 - Semicolons at the end of statements are optional, but discouraged.
 - Variables are garbage collected.
 The language is hence type safe and pointer safe.
 When you have a pointer, the content it points to is always valid.
-- Identifier that starts with a capital letter is *public* and visible to other packages; others are *private* and only visible inside its own package.
+- Any identifier that starts with a capital letter is *public* and visible to other packages; others are *private* and only visible inside its own package.
 - *Inheritance* is done by compositions of anonymous members.
-- Virtual functions are binded via *interfaces*.
+- Virtual functions are bound via *interfaces*.
 Unlike Java, *interface* does not require explicit binding (via the *implements* keyword).
 As long as the type has the set of methods implemented, it can be automatically assigned to an inteface.
 As a result, it is okay to write the implementation first and